 The results also show a significant level of denial about the impact it’s having on our kids and on families.

 None of this should be surprising, as Alan Jacobs points out, “The human mind is, then, a workshop that perpetually cranks out idols.”
 Jacobs then takes this line of thinking and applies it to the computer (which is what your smartphone is) and argues that we carry in our pockets an idol-making factory.

 The smartphone itself is just the factory, it’s the apps and platforms that are the idols.
 Sure the iPhone had something of the idol about it but it’s a weak and puny god compared to Facebook or YouTube or Snapchat.
 And as a comment to this follow-up post by Alan Jacobs says,

 The idol-factory of the computer (the smartphone) is a tool that appears to be unconnected to any particular result.
 You can do anything with it.
 So our worship (in the broad sense) does not have to be directed towards any particular end.
 It can be mutable, merely an abstract possibility expressed in endlessly variable ways.

 I think that’s basically right – the smartphone is a carrier of gods who promise to fulfil us, connect us, entertain us, give us sex, fame, power, money, popularity, love and beauty.
 These little gods promise to make us fabulous or take control of our lives, bodies and time – they promise to help us never forget and never be out of touch.

-As Trevin Wax argues we need to rediscover analog discipleship:
+As Trevin Wax argues we need to rediscover analogue discipleship:

 Disciple-making is accomplished by modelers, not just messengers.
 We develop not merely through cognitive transfer, but also through witnessing the lives and choices of other disciples we encounter on our way.